jennynicoleaustin/angular-udemy/S11Routing/S11: Routing.md

     - not best practice
 - RouterLink, catches the even (click) and prevents the default (reload) and analyzes what we have passed to the routerLink and checks to find a route in router that matches.
 - html attribute routerLink="/pathYouWant"
+#### Relative vs absolute path
+- (no leading /)
+  - appends the path to the current path you are on (relative to the page you are on)
+    - ie RouterLink="servers" on page localhost:4200/servers = localhost:4200/servers/servers
+- On the main "root" page you can use a relative path, since it only appends to the /
+  - however any other page on our route will require an absolute path if you do not want it appended to the page you are on .
+- for relative paths.
+  -